Homework

 Homework is work that is set to be done outside the timetabled curriculum.
 It's done independently; this means without supervision from teachers/academy staff.

 Not all homework is done at home.
-Some pupils might find it hard to work at home, or be assigned tasks that require resources that are only available at school.
-When this is the case, pupils are welcome to complete homework in the academy.
+You might find it hard to work at home, or be assigned tasks that require resources that are only available at school.
+When this is the case, you're welcome to complete homework at the academy.

 There is a Homework Hub in the academy which is open after school.
 This provision has relevant textbooks, access to computers and other resources and provides a quiet and focused work space for our pupils.
 It's also a great opportunity to complete your homework among your friends.
 Who knows?
 You might teach each other a thing or two!